Contracting isometries and differentiability of the escape rate: Introduction

-We next turn to the continuity of the asymptotic entropy of $\mu$.
-Note that the theorem deals with general non-elementary probability measures, without any moment condition.
+We next turn to the asymptotic entropy of $\mu$.
+The following theorem describes continuity of the asymptotic entropy without moment condition.
 To the best of the author's knowledge, this is new even on the free groups.